patriciosebastian/carat/carat-todo-checklist.md

 ---

+## Priority Next Steps

+### UI
+- [ ] There will be a free and paid version of this application.
+    - [ ] The default size of the overlay/window will be the smaller version (TBD on the exact size).
+    - [ ] When a user has the paid version they unlock the full desktop size of the window/overlay.
+- [ ] The CRUD controls should only be visible when hovered over.
+- [ ] Figure out why the app icon is broken.
+Currently, when I start the app, the icon in the desktop toolbar is scaled up massively so that it is super wide and only parts of it are visible.
+- [ ] Tags/category filters should only be included in the UI for the paid version of the app (so not on the smaller sized window version).
+Also, like I describe in the "Logic/Functionality" section of these notes, since they're optional on the paid version of the app, they should only appear for users when the feature is enabled.

+### Logic/Functionality
+- [ ] Remove the search functionality entirely.
+I'm not sure if that makes so much sense with some of the premise of this application
+- [ ] Tags/category filters should be allowed, but optional and only for paid versions of the app
+- [ ] Make it so that users should be able to show/hide the app window with a keyboard shortcut, as well as add a new gem via a keyboard shortcut.

+### Cross-Platform Compatibility
+- [ ] Test if this works on my linux machine.

+---

 ## Project Setup & Structure
 - [x] Review and refer to all provided rules and resources
 - [x] Analyze the images for UI/UX inspiration